 I like it when all parts of a mortar are heavy.
 The bowl will not slide around and you can let the weight of the pestle work for you when grinding.
 All in all, I prefer a granite mortar, because it combines all these properties.
 After use, always wash your mortar thoroughly by hand with hot water and no soap.

 Clean and whole are the magic words

 To choose your materials for filtering, it is important that they are intact and not worn out.
-The reason for this is simple: you are going to squeeze out the residues after pouring the tincture.
-If your cloth has worn areas, there is a high risk that it will crack, which will, of course, get pretty messy.
+The reason for this is simple: you are going to press the herbal remains after pouring the tincture.
+If your cloth has worn areas, there is a high risk that it will burst, which will, of course, get pretty messy.
 I personally prefer to use old-fashioned cheesecloths for pressing.